Demonstrate Continuous Compliance With the SSDF, SLSA & FedRAMP Frameworks

-These frameworks cover a wide range of areas, including vulnerability management, code integrity, provenance validation, incident response, and enforcement of secure SDLC processes.
-However, implementing them can be a daunting task, particularly for organizations with limited resources.
+These frameworks comprehensively address software security through vulnerability management, code integrity, provenance validation, incident response, and secure SDLC processes.
+While implementing them can be challenging, especially for organizations with limited resources, you’ll find detailed information about each framework and its specific requirements as you scroll down this page.

 Scribe’s platform serves as a safe harbor to software producers.
 It enables easy compliance with SLSA and SSDF frameworks, even with limited resources